tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 By navigating to the local directory containing the dataset, you can load the data into Postgres using your preferred method.
 There exist numerous tools, such as shp2pgsql and even QGIS, but we opted for ogr2ogr (bundled with [GDAL](https://gdal.org/index.html)) and executed the command below.
-If you're interested in what the parameters mean, or the other options you can include, please refer to [PostGIS' guide on loading data with ogr2ogr](https://postgis.net/workshops/postgis-intro/loading_data.html#loading-with-ogr2ogr).
+If you're interested in what the parameters mean, or the other options to include, please refer to [PostGIS' guide on loading data with ogr2ogr](https://postgis.net/workshops/postgis-intro/loading_data.html#loading-with-ogr2ogr).

 ```
 ogr2ogr -f "PostgreSQL" \